tombetthauser/heroku-slap/README.md

 2. Figure out how to initiate this script automatically every time you open a new terminal / command prompt instance.
 3. Figure out how to do this with Puppetmaster or Selenium (more powerful browser automation / webscraping tools)
 4. Write your first webscraper for no particular reason!
-5. Write a bash script to automate something repetative!
+5. Write a bash script to automate something repetitive!